English for Juneteenth, America's Newest Federal Holiday

 Self-sufficient

-Being self-sufficient means that you are able to take care of yourself without needing help from anyone else.
-It's another way to say "independent," and is considered a very positive trait.
+Being self-sufficient means you are able to take care of yourself without needing help from anyone else.
+Think of it as another way to say "independent."
 The noun form is "self-sufficiency."

 Juneteenth celebrates African Americans becoming self-sufficient after many years without control over their own lives.